EU calls for calm in Colombia protests, condemns deaths

-The European Union called on Colombia's security forces to avoid a heavy-handed response to street protests over a proposed tax reform, calling for calm and condemning the violence that led to deaths. read more
+BRUSSELS (Reuters) - The European Union called on Colombia’s security forces to avoid a heavy-handed response to street protests over a proposed tax reform, calling for calm and condemning the violence that led to deaths.

 “We condemn the deaths of all the people who have been killed during those protests, the reports are saying at least 19 victims and also one police officer,” an EU spokesman told a regular briefing.